signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 Finally, we're ready to see how a linear model performs on the train set versus the test set.

 * Run `split_data()` and `split_predict()` 100 times to generate predictions for 100 different train/test splits.
 For each prediction, calculate the associated RMSE against the true values.
 Plot the distribution of RMSEs for both the train set and the test set.
-Calculate their mean and [standard error](https://en.wikipedia.org/wiki/Standard_error) (the standard deviation divided by $sqrt(n)$ for $n$ samples).
+Calculate their mean and standard deviation.
 How does the performance on the train set compare to the performance on the test set?

 $n$-fold cross validation
 =========================